Lisa: Isn't midseason just a dumping ground for second-rate shows that weren't good enough for the fall schedule?

 - Reality Shows very frequently have midseason or late season premieres as emergency replacements for programming that has failed unexpectedly.
 Networks have pretty much refined the quick formulation, production and execution of reality shows (often in a matter of weeks from conception to premiere at most) to a fine art at this point.

 - Most prime-time Animated Series are intentionally midseason replacements, the reasoning being that they're more expensive and time-consuming to produce and the networks don't want to have it all go to waste if the show bombs.
 So the first season is intentionally made shorter as a sort of trial run.

-- The Office was not only a midseason premiere, it almost didn't last to a second season.
+- The Office (US) was not only a midseason premiere, it almost didn't last to a second season.

 - Quantum Leap.

 - Seinfeld.
 It was threatened with cancellation at the conclusion of its initial season, a sparse 5 episodes, but was given a second chance, and the rest is history.